iporter-16/micb475-project2/minutes.md

 *How to find confounding variable* – if PCA plot shows the separation by those two groups!

-*Using piecrust* – introduces dataset with metabolic function, to draw connections between microbiome and pathways.
+*Using picrust* – introduces dataset with metabolic function, to draw connections between microbiome and pathways.
 Instead of calling a read based on species, calls based on metabolism.
 Can perform analysis grouping based on function / pathway.

 - Would use the same reads, manifest, sequence etc.
 - Produces feature tables, one for enzymes and one for pathways.